LewisResearchGroup/ProteomicsQC/docs/datalake.md

 The proteomics jobs read the input files from the datalake from the `config` and `input` folders of the current project and write the _MaxQuant_ and _RawTools_ output to the corresponding `output` directory.
-The output directory is organized by file, so that all data from one file is collected in one subfolder.
+The **output directory is organized by file**, so that all data from one file is collected in one subfolder.

 ```
 ...